The Schools Energy Project

 EndoTherm is completely compatible with normal central heating corrosion inhibitors and will last for at least 6 years.
 So to get the best value out of it, make sure you are not likely to need to drain your heating system for any refurbishment work for several years, otherwise you will lose the Endotherm and have to replace it.

 Various major retrofit options are available, including heat pumps.
 Air source heat pumps (ASHPs) are typically £6000-£16,000.
-Ground source heat pumps (GSHPs) are generally £20,000-£60,000 depending on whether it runs off a ‘slinky’ (coils of pipe buried under your lawn) or off boreholes drilled deep into the ground (very costly).
-These are usually combined with upgraded insulation in your home and MVHR (mechanical ventilation and heat recover).
+Ground source heat pumps (GSHPs) are generally £20,000-£60,000 depending on whether it runs off a ‘slinky’ (coils of pipe buried under your lawn) or off boreholes drilled deep into the ground (much more costly).
+These are usually combined with upgraded insulation in your home and MVHR (mechanical ventilation and heat recovery).

-Every house is different, so householders should seek sound and impartial advice before spending anything.
+Every house is different, so householders should seek sound and impartial advice from several different sources before spending substantial sums of money.
 Poor quality retrofits are a nightmare to put right and this can waste huge amounts of money, materials and energy.
-So it’s best to do your homework first.
+So it’s best to do your homework first!

-Installing rooftop solar PV panels, combined with an iBoost (www.solariboost.co.uk) or an Apollo GEM unit (www.apollosolarelectric.co.uk) for injecting excess solar power into the immersion heater in your hot water tank, is a very effective way of using all of your solar power virtually all of the time – and it cuts your gas bills too.
+Going one step further, solar PV panels can be combined with an iBoost (www.solariboost.co.uk) or an Apollo GEM unit (www.apollosolarelectric.co.uk).
+Either of these will allow excess solar power from the PV panels to be injected into the immersion heater in your hot water tank, which is a very effective way of using all of your solar power virtually all of the time – and it cuts your energy bills too!

 Electricity